-Menopause can also lead to decreased activity which can further worsen then situation.
+Menopause can also lead to decreased activity levels which can further worsen the situation.

 So let’s look at what it is exactly that menopause does to a woman’s body and what causes belly fat in females over 50.

-In menopause, the function of the ovaries deteriorates and eventually stops.
-This leads to a reduction in production estrogen which also affects the levels of progesterone and testosterone.
+This leads to a reduction in the production of estrogens which also affects the levels of progesterone and testosterone.
 This change in hormones has significant effects on your health and ability to burn body fat.

 Technically you enter menopause when you have your last natural spontaneous periods.
-On average the menopause happens between the ages of 45 and 55 but there is natural variation from 40 to 60.
+On average menopause happens between the ages of 45 and 55 but there is a natural variation from around 40 to 60.

 The most typical symptoms from the hormonal changes of menopause include sweating and hot flashes.
 Sleep disturbances are also very common.

-Depression, mood swings and lack of motivation are also possible mental effects of menopause.
-Reduced estrogen and testosterone levels naturally affect libido and lowered libido is very typical.
+Depression, mood swings, and lack of motivation are also possible mental effects of menopause.
+Reduced hormone levels naturally affect libido and lowered libido is very typical.

-Menopausal belly fat is linked with testosterone, estrogen, and progesterone.
-All of these hormones have important function in your metabolism.
-They keep your muscle mass at youthful levels and help you keep active.
+Menopausal Belly fat is linked with testosterone, estrogen, and progesterone.
+All of these hormones have important functions in your metabolism.
+They keep your muscle mass and metabolism at youthful levels and help you keep active.
 They also directly affect how your body uses nutrients.

-Essentially after menopause, your body is primed to lose muscle mass and to store fat.
+Essentially after menopause, your body is primed to lose muscle and bone mass and to store fat.